Sydney: Everything your neighbor has not experienced written by Winnie Sorensen

 The many national parks invite for hiking.
 One of the most famous walks in Sydney is the walk between the two beaches, Coogee and Bondi.
 And it IS beautiful.
 You walk along the cliff edge with a view of surfers who are looking for the perfect wave and come past beautiful beaches and small cozy suburbs.
 But the hike is not a hidden gem.
 There are many tourists here, and at some times of the year you almost walk on the path between the two beaches.

-If you would rather have a path to yourself, you can instead choose to hike a walk from Spit Bridge to Manly.
-The tour does not offer the unique view of Stillehavet.
+If you would rather have a path to yourself, you can instead choose to hike a trip from Spit Bridge to Manly.
+The tour does not offer the unique view of the Pacific Ocean.
 On the other hand, it is green, calm and with great views of Sydney Harbour.
 End the trip with fish & chips in cozy Manly.

-Start the day with an early morning walk behind the facade Sydney's bustling fish market.
-The tours start at 06.40 and last 1-2 hours.
-Take the light rail to get here.
-By the end of 2018, a new fish market will open right next to the old one - and the architects are Danish!
+Start the day with an early morning walk behind the facade of Sydney's busy fish market.
+The trips start at 06.40 and last 1½-2 hours.
+Take the light rail to get out here.
+At the end of 2018, a new fish market will also open right next to the old one - and the architects are Danish!

 Paddington Reservoir Garden

-In the suburb of Paddington there is an old one water reservoir.
-It has been converted into a garden and looks almost like a piece of Rome - right in the middle of Sydney.
+In the suburb of Paddington there is an old water reservoir.
+It has been converted into a garden and almost looks like a piece of Rome - right in the middle of Sydney.
+On the roof you will find a beautiful sunken garden where you can take a little rest while enjoying the impressive garden.
+Stay until sunset if you want to see the garden in a completely new light, when all the details emerge anew.

 Aboriginal art - in Bondi

 Bondi is probably one of the world's most famous beaches.
 And it's hard not to be impressed.
-Chalk-white sand, perfect waves, lifeguards in red-yellow clothes and beautiful young, well-trained people.
-Go out here - see and be seen.
-And when you get bored, take Walangari Karntawarra around and look at aboriginal art in Bondi.
+Chalk white sand, perfect waves, lifeguards in red and yellow clothes and beautiful young, fit people.
+Get out here - see and be seen.
+And when you're bored, take Walangari Karntawarra around and look at Aboriginal art in Bondi.

 On a ghost ride at Q station

-The quarantine station on Sydney's "North Head" (head towards Manly and turn right) was used in the 1800th century to isolate people who arrived in Sydney and who could possibly have a contagious disease.
-If you showed signs of plague, yellow fever, etc., you quarantined until the danger of infection was over.
-More than 500 people died here - and it is said that some of the dead never really left the place….
-Take a ghost ride and look for yourself.
+If you showed signs of plague, yellow fever, etc., you were quarantined until the risk of infection was over.
+More than 500 people died here – and it is said that some of the dead never really left the place….
+Take a ghost tour and see for yourself.

 Out in the suburbs